-The Hidden Benefit of Using Your Inbox for Legal Project Management.
+The Benefit of Using Your Inbox for Legal Project Management.

 In particular, I am focused on the rapid transition that many in-house counsel have made toward the use of workflow management tools for their work.
 For far too long, a lawyer’s email inbox was their primary project management tool.
 Questions, requests, replies, markups, comments and more all came in over email and work was passed along to others right back again.
 In general, this meant that requests were handled in LIFO (last-in, first-out) manner and there were at least three problems with this approach: (1) if the volume of emails was too high, things invariably got lost and then forgotten about, (2) if a request was sent out by a lawyer and was not replied to, the lawyer might forget to followup and chase for that information, leading to frantic scrambling to meet a deadline, and (3) inbox zero was an unattainable fantasy for lawyers leading to a perpetual state of stress and an unshakable feeling that they were forgetting something important.
 Clever legal technology companies have rushed in to address this issue and there are now numerous legal workflow management solutions available on the market to better manage, visualize, and prioritize legal workflows.